Crafting an Equity Minded Ethos

 Section 2: Relationship to Information

 Fundamental to the way we relate to people and the world is the information that renders our world meaningful.
-A 2014 Pew Research study examined the relationship between our information consumption patterns and ideological consistency.
-The study examined news media, social media, and interpersonal interaction as sources that lead to the crystallization of ideological identities.
+A 2024 Pew Research study examined the relationship between our political leanings and our perception of the media ecosystem.
+The study found political affiliation largely impacted the perceptions of news and social media amongst a large sector of the American electorate.
 We can reasonably assume that as we become more polarized as a country, our media and information ecology continue to play a part in it.

 In considering your relationship to information think about these questions:

-What measures can I take to ensure that I am consuming information from diverse authorship, representing all the stakeholders on a given issue?
+2. What measures can I take to ensure that I am consuming information from diverse authors, representing all the stakeholders on a given issue?

 Section 3: Frameworks for Decision Making

 We are the product of the choices we make.
 We are often called upon to make decisions that have different impacts on a variety of people, and we are asked to make these decisions in a short amount of time.
 There is seldom time for reflection, contemplation, and analysis.
-It is useful to critically consider what drives your decision making ahead of time so that you can effectively use your time between the time when you are presented with a problem and having to make a decision about the problem.
+It is useful to critically consider what drives your decision-making ahead of time so that you can effectively use your time between the time when you are presented with a problem and having to decide on the solution.

 In creating a framework for how you might want to make decisions moving forward consider the following:

-How can I ensure that my decision making does not exacerbate harm on those with decreased social power?
+3. How can I ensure that my decision-making does not exacerbate harm to those with decreased social power?

 Section 4: Responsibility to People

-It is easy to forget the people who we don’t have to interact with.
+It is easy to forget the people who we don’t interact with on a regular basis.
 If we imagine our networks as concentric circles, the people who are closest to us are the people we regularly interact with.
 We bear witness to their successes and failures.
-We can empathize with them because our environments collide, and the quality of their lives are often consequential to us.
+We can empathize with them because our environments collide, and the quality of their lives is often consequential to us.

-Who are the people whose interest I naturally serve?
+1. Who are the people whose interests I naturally serve?
+Why might that be?

-What is my capacity to consider the well-being of people who are not in my immediate network?
+3. What mechanisms can I employ to properly understand the needs and interests of the people who are not in my immediate network?

 Section 5: Responsibility to Space/Place

-Do you know the history of the land where you are from?
+Do you know the history of the land where you live?
 How about where you work?
-I am constantly aware of what space and place provides me: resources, home, security, and stability.
+I am constantly aware of what space and place provide me: resources, home, security, and stability.
 But it wasn’t until much later in life that I started to consider how I am nourishing and preserving the spaces and places that I inhabit.
+Historically we have been poor custodians of our land and have taken for granted the security and stability that spaces provide us.
+It is often when we lose that sense of security and stability from a space, or when the land disrupts our lives that we take notice.

 We must acknowledge that while “being” is a human right, holding or occupying space is a privilege that is not afforded to all.
 It is therefore worth considering how to make the place and space we occupy work for those who might be denied that access.